 It will also draw whitefly away from the tomatoes.'If you ever have basil in a greenhouse, it will be crawling with whitefly long before the tomatoes succumb,' says Sarah Raven.

 CHIVES repel aphids, nematodes and mites.

 PARSLEY attracts hoverflies that feed off the pests that attack the tomatoes, and also provides ground cover.
 It is easy to learn how to grow parsley and you can also enjoy it in many dishes.

 THYME attracts a range of beneficial insects and also helps to enhance the flavor of the fruit as it ripens.
 There are many option for how to grow thyme.

 Companion planting tomatoes with flowers

 FRENCH MARIGOLDS repel tomato worm, slugs and general garden pests.
-They have also been shown dispel root-knot nematodes, parasites that feed off of the nutrients in a tomato’s root system.
+Growing marigolds alongside tomatoes has also been shown to dispel root-knot nematodes – parasites that feed off of the nutrients in a tomato’s root system.

 NASTURTIUMS ‘are often used as a sacrificial plant so aphids and and black fly attack them but stay away from your precious vegetables,' says Emma O’Neill of Garden Organic.
-Nasturtiums can also attract beneficial predator insects that will eat the pests.
+It's worth knowing how to grow nasturtium as they can also attract beneficial predator insects that will eat the pests.

 What should not be planted with tomatoes?